npfernandes/ensemblify/README.md

   </summary>

-FASPR is an ultra-fast and accurate program for deterministic protein sidechain packing [[3]](#ref3).
+FASPR<sup>[[3]](#ref3)</sup> is an ultra-fast and accurate program for deterministic protein sidechain packing.
 To compile the provided FASPR source-code, you can follow these commands:

 1. Activate your `ensemblify_env` conda environment: